-Use proper procedures for leak testing the installation prior to placing it into service.
+Procedures for proper leak testing of the furnace prior to placing it into service.
 The furnace and its equipment shutoff valve must be disconnected from the gas supply piping system during any pressure testing of that system at pressures in excess of 1/2 psi (3.5 kPa).